mariambakare/Sql-pilot/README.md

 # Sql-pilot

-_config.yml/mars-codez.github.io/Sql-pilot/
-theme: jekyll-theme-cayman
-title: Mariam's homepage
-description: A collection of Sql files with over 100 query results
+A collection of Sql files with over 100 query results